 We monitor all absence thoroughly.
 Any pupil that is seen to have reached the PA or SA thresholds or is at risk of moving towards that level, will be prioritised by school.
-Parents will be informed accordingly and support offered.
+Parents will be informed accordingly and support offered in line with our tiered approach (see appendix 1).